Qihong Lao Cha, AAA, 2006

 tea raw materials

-Raw materials: plantation-grown tea
+Raw materials: Plantation-grown tea

 brewing temperature